snacsnoc/snacklinux/README.md

 The philosophy is to create a completely hackable Linux system using standard GNU utilities, controlled by makefiles.
 The system installs to a local directory, anything in there is included in the final build.
 Imagine [Linux From Scratch](https://www.linuxfromscratch.org/) but with a lot less features.
 If you've ever wanted to build your own Linux distribution in 30 minutes, this is the project you're after.

-Initially the project was created to run on old 486 CPUs with the latest software, so SnackLinux is optimized for size and low RAM.
-The x86 bootable ISO is 7MB in size!
+Originally designed to bring the latest software to vintage i486 systems, SnackLinux is built for minimal size and low RAM usage.
+You can use virtualization or real hardware.
+The x86 bootable ISO is under 5MB.

 __Archtechtures supported:__
-* arm64 (current, works)
+* x86/i486 (current, works)
-* i486 (current, works)
+* arm64 (not maintained, works) See [Fluxflop](https://github.com/snacsnoc/fluxflop)
-* amd64/x86_64 (old, but works with effort)
+* amd64/x86_64 (not maintained, but works with effort)

 # Getting started
 -------------------------------
-You can use prebuilt ISOs or compile from source.
+You can use prebuilt ISOs, a flashable disk image for use with Compact Flash or compile from source.
 See [Getting started](http://snacklinux.geekness.eu/getting-started) to download ISOs and a quick start guide.

 # Compiling SnackLinux from source